-As a business driven by data science and AI, we believe that our accumulated experience and data assets are critical drivers of our competitive advantage.
+As a business driven by data science and AI, we believe that our accumulated experience and data asset are critical drivers of our competitive advantage.
 The models and algorithms that drive our AI are trained on more than 16 million data points and five years of machine learning.
 As Pagaya processes more applications and observes the performance of assets over time, our models and algorithms can train on a larger and richer dataset.
-This continuous upgrade and refinement of our AI model is driven by the data moving through our network: between 2019 and June 30, 2022, the Pagaya network evaluated approximately 63 million applications.
+This continuous upgrade and refinement of our AI model is driven by the data moving through our network: as of the year ended December 31, 2021, the Pagaya network evaluated approximately one application every second, and evaluated more than 27 million applications in the last 12 months.
 As we grow and increase volumes, both by onboarding new Partners and by growing volumes with our existing Partners, we anticipate that the volume of new data to our models and algorithms will also increase.
 We believe that this creates a virtual flywheel effect for our network, as additional Partner onboarding provides richer data for our models and algorithms and enhances the collective power of our AI technology and network, likely driving incremental insight, uplift and volumes for the benefit of all Partners utilizing the network.